Sardab Rud

-Sardab Rud (سردابرود) (Note: Also romanized as Sard Aberud, Sardāb Rūd, and Sardabrūd) is a village in Kelarestaq-e Gharbi Rural District of the Central District of Chalus County, Mazandaran province, Iran.
+Sardab Rud (سردابرود) (Note: Also romanized as Sard Aberud, Sardāb Rūd, and Sardabrūd) is a village in Kelarestaq-e Gharbi Rural District of the Central District in Chalus County, Mazandaran province, Iran.

 Geography

-Sardab Rud is located west of Chalus city and east of Hachirud city.
-Sardab Rud's name is the same as the river which passes between the village and Chalus city.
+Sardab Rud is located west of the city of Chalus and east of the city of Hachirud.
+Sardab Rud's name is the same as the river that passes between the village and Chalus.
 The river originates from the Alborz mountains and passes through Rudbarak and Kelardasht.
 Nearby villages include Mian Deh in southwest and Shahrak-e Shahid Rejai in west.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 549 in 164 households.
 The following census in 2011 counted 788 people in 272 households.
 The 2016 census measured the population of the village as 685 people in 246 households.
 It was the most populous village in its rural district.